-On Danjugan Island's Tabon Beach, there is a lone bird who is considered a bit of an oddity.
+On Danjugan Island’s Tabon Beach, there is a lone bird who’s considered a bit of an oddity.
 He’s a homely fellow with a big beak, and not very vibrant as far as plumage goes.
 His only noteworthy trait is a pair of particularly knobby knees.

 Not being the type to camp out on the beach for days for a chance to spot the 53cm-high feathered celebrity, we didn’t see the Beach Thick-knee during our stay at Danjugan.
 We did, however, understand how a lone bird from a threatened species would want to call this island home.